lawnchairsociety/OpenTowerMUD/server/README.md

 - Player accounts and characters are stored in SQLite (`opentowermud.db`)
 - Tower state is saved to `data/tower.yaml`

+## Deployment

+For production deployment with TLS/SSL support, see [deploy/README.md](deploy/README.md).

+The recommended setup uses a reverse proxy (nginx or Caddy) for:
+- Secure WebSocket connections (`wss://`)
+- Automatic certificate management
+- HTTP to HTTPS redirect

 ## Building from Source